Waving the White Flag: Should You Allow a Voluntary Repossession?

 - Re-evaluate your budget – Are there certain lifestyle choices or habits you can put on the backburner for now?
 It’s not easy making sacrifices, but doing so might open up some hidden cash flow that can go towards your car payments.

 - Modify your loan – If possible, negotiate with your lender to see if it’s possible to change the terms of your loan.
 That could mean an extension, allowing for lower payments.
-If your credit has been relatively healthy up until now, you might be able to refinance your loan.
+You might even be able to refinance your loan, if your credit has been relatively healthy up until now.

 Don’t Surrender Unless Cornered